And surprisingly, there is a much interest in using it for home projects as there is for using it to automate small machines.

 You also get a Micro SD card slot to store datalogs, recipes, or to use for program transfer.

-If you have an idea for a “home automation” or “hobby project” you'd tackle with one of these units, please share it with us by filling in the “leave a reply” form at the bottom of this page.
+If you have an idea for a “home automation” or “hobby project” you'd tackle with one of these units, please share it with us by clicking on the “post a comment or question” link below.